mreinstein/vec2-gap/README.md

 gl-matrix is a fantastic library for vector and matrix operations, but there are some modules I use regularly that may never be accepted into the library:

+* `midpoint` get the point between 2 point
+* `perpendicular-component` get the component of vector perpendicular to a unit basis vector
 * `set-length` set an arbitrary length of a 2d vector
 * `truncate` ensure that a 2d vector is not longer than a given length
 * `pool` provides a `malloc()` and `free(vec2)` interface for memory pooling